 Table of Contents

-Functional Organisation of the Vegetative/Autonomic Nervous System
+Functional Organization of the Vegetative/Autonomic Nervous System

 The vegetative or autonomic nervous system (from Greek: autos = self; nomos = law) uses both sensory and efferent neurons, which especially control the function of the internal organs.

-The characteristic feature of the autonomic system is that its efferent nerves emerge as medullated fibers from the brain and spinal cord, are interrupted in their course by a synapse in a peripheral ganglion and are then relayed for distribution as fine, non-medullated fibers.
+The characteristic feature of the autonomic system is that its efferent nerves emerge as medullated fibers from the brain and spinal cord, are interrupted in their course by a synapse in a peripheral ganglion, and are then relayed for distribution as fine, non-medullated fibers.
 In this respect, they differ from the cerebrospinal efferent nerves, which pass without interruption to their terminations.

 The autonomic nervous system allows the higher brain centers (the cerebral cortex and the limbic system) to subconsciously control organs of the autonomic nervous system.
 It controls functions such as sexual arousal, urination, digestion, and cardiorespiratory functions.

 The autonomic nervous system has 2 divisions based on anatomical, functional, and to a considerable extent, pharmacological grounds: the sympathetic and parasympathetic divisions.
 The 2 divisions have antagonistic effects on the internal organs they innervate.

 Anatomically, the sympathetic nervous system has its motor cell stations in the lateral grey column of the thoracic and upper 2 lumbar segments of the spinal cord.
 The parasympathetic system is less neatly defined anatomically since it is divided into a cranial outflow, which passes along the cranial nerves 3, 7, 9, and 10, and a sacral outflow, with cell stations in the 2nd, 3rd, and sometimes 4th sacral segments of the cord.